Charleston Township, Kalamazoo County, Michigan

 Charleston Township is a civil township of Kalamazoo County in the U.S. state of Michigan.
-The 2010 census recorded a population of 1,975, up from 1,813 at the 2000 census.
+The 2020 census recorded a population of 1,904, slightly down from 1,975 at the 2010 census.

 Geography

 The township is on the eastern side of Kalamazoo County, bordered to the east by the city of Battle Creek in Calhoun County and to the west by the smaller city of Galesburg.
 The village of Climax lies along the township's southern border, and the village of Augusta is partially in the northern part of the township.
 Interstate 94 runs through the center of the township, connecting Battle Creek to the east with Kalamazoo to the west, and serving the township with one exit.

 According to the United States Census Bureau, the township has a total area of 92.1 km2, of which 90.1 km2 are land and 2.0 km2, or 2.20%, are water.
 The Kalamazoo River flows through the northwest part of the township between Augusta and Galesburg.